datanav/docs/technical/powerofficego-hubspot.rst

 Powerofficego Customers person to HubSpot Contact
 -------------------------------------------------
-Every Powerofficego Customers person will be synchronized with a HubSpot Contact.
+Before any synchronization can take place, a link between a Powerofficego Customers person and a HubSpot Contact must be established.

-If a matching HubSpot Contact already exists, the Powerofficego Customers person will be merged with the existing one.
-If no matching HubSpot Contact is found, a new HubSpot Contact will be created.

 A Powerofficego Customers person will merge with a HubSpot Contact if one of the following property combinations match: